LuoXiaoHeics/SU-01-blog/README.md

 A particularly striking example is USAMO 2026 P3.
 Rather than following the standard synthetic geometry route, the model elegantly uses complex numbers to unify the unit circle, equilateral-triangle rotations, chord relations, and tangent conditions within a single algebraic framework.
 This yields an analytic reformulation of a configuration that olympiad solvers would typically approach through angle chasing and carefully chosen auxiliary constructions.

 IMO 2025 P2 shows a complementary strength, where the model reduces a two-circle tangency problem to coordinate and distance computations.
 Other strong examples include the carry-state dynamic programming approach for USAMO P4 and the number-theoretic proof using totients, congruences, Vieta jumping, and Fibonacci structure in USAMO P6.

-However, the failures show a clear limitation: the model can miss subtle structural constraints, as in the invalid column-permutation reduction in IMO P6, or leave gaps in delicate global strategy arguments, as in USAMO P2.
-Overall, the model performs well when a problem admits a rigid formal representation, but is less reliable when the core challenge is preserving combinatorial structure or proving a finely tuned process invariant.

 ## Acknowledgements